 How to Make Sure Your Property Division Is Fair

-The best thing that you can do is to be honest with your Seattle divorce lawyer.
+The best thing that you can do is be honest with your divorce attorney.
 An experienced lawyer can help you divide property fairly according to the community property divorce laws of Washington State.